 As soon as your game is uploaded to Steam, you will be able to request Beta keys.
 This key will allow influencers to download your game and play it, just like retail keys for any Steam product.

-You can find more about Steam keys and how to get them directly from the Steam help page.
+Learn more about Steam keys and how to get them directly from the Steam help page.

 This is absolutely essential for communication with YouTube or/and Twitch creators, as you will want to contact as many relevant influencers for your game as possible.
 Otherwise, not only do you waste time, but you also may end up being ignored by some influencers because your pitch was not suited for their audience.

-In the next phase, you must do research.
 Go to YouTube and Twitch and search for games similar to yours, then compile them into a spreadsheet.
 You’ll want to pull all kinds of media: